 Vice President Releases ₹100 Coin on Jallianwala Bagh Massacre

-The Vice President of India, Shri M. Venkaiah Naidu, visited Jallianwala Bagh in Amritsar today to pay tributes to the martyrs on the 100th anniversary of one of the goriest episodes in human history and the darkest chapter of British rule in India, the Jallianwala Bagh massacre.
-The commemoration ceremony to pay homage to the martyrs was organized by the Ministry of Culture, Government of India.
+The Hon'ble Vice President of India, Shri M. Venkaiah Naidu, released the ₹100 commemorative coin and postage stamp during his visit to Jallianwala Bagh in Amritsar on April 13, 2019, marking the 100th anniversary of one of the goriest tragedies in human history and one of the darkest chapters of British colonial rule in India — the Jallianwala Bagh massacre.

-Shri Naidu also visited a photo exhibition at Jallianwala Bagh, Amritsar, organized by the Regional Outreach Bureau, Bureau of Outreach and Communication, Ministry of Information & Broadcasting, Government of India.
-The exhibition featured 45 panels dedicated to the Jallianwala Bagh incident, including excerpts from newspapers of the time, letters of Mahatma Gandhi, Rabindranath Tagore, and other prominent leaders.
-It also showcased important milestones of the freedom struggle.
+During the visit, the Vice President also toured a photo exhibition organized by the Regional Outreach Bureau, Bureau of Outreach and Communication, Ministry of Information & Broadcasting.
+The exhibition featured 45 detailed panels dedicated to the Jallianwala Bagh incident, showcasing rare archival material, including contemporaneous newspaper clippings, excerpts from letters by Mahatma Gandhi and Rabindranath Tagore, and documents penned by other prominent national leaders.
+The exhibition also highlighted significant milestones of India’s freedom movement, offering valuable historical context to the tragic event.

-The Governor of Punjab, Shri V.P.
-Singh Badnore, the Secretary, Ministry of Culture, Government of India, Shri Arun Goel, and senior officials of the central and state government were present on the occasion.
+The ceremony was attended by prominent dignitaries, including the Governor of Punjab, Shri V.P.
+Singh Badnore, the Secretary, Ministry of Culture, Shri Arun Goel, and several senior officials from both the central and state governments.

 Comments